TianlongJia/deep_plastic_YoloV8/README.md

-# Detection of floating litter using Yolov8 deep learning model
+# Detection of floating plastic litter and water hyacinths using Yolov8 deep learning model

 This repository contains the code used for the following publication:
 ```bash
   To do: XXXXXXXX
 ```

-The aim of this code is to use Yolov8 deep learning model to detect floating litter in the Saigon rivers, Vietnam.
+The aim of this code is to use Yolov8 deep learning model to detect floating plastic litter and water hyacinths in the Saigon rivers, Vietnam.

 Acknowledgement: